 Customer Acquisition Strategy for Startups

 For startups, the acquisition process is fairly similar to more traditional businesses.
 However, the strategies can vary depending on the particular requirements of the startup.
-In short, there’s no one size fits all plan for customer acquisitions.
+In short, there’s no one-size-fits-all plan for customer acquisitions.
 So let’s get started with bringing more customers for your startup.

-First step to acquiring new customers is identifying the right people.
+The first step to acquiring new customers is identifying the right people.
 As the saying goes,

 If you’re selling to everyone, you’re not selling to anyone.

 So it’s crucial to find the ideal people who have use for your solutions and are willing to commit hard-earned dollars to purchase them.
 Targeting customers involves the following process,

 The market size is the maximum number of people that are looking for the solution you provide.
 Understanding the market size allows you to project the highest potential number of customers that you can acquire.

 No single company owns 100% market share nowadays, so it’s safe to assume your startup won’t either.
 But understanding the market size puts you in a position to evaluate your share of the market and whether that portion is enough to sustain your startup.

 More importantly, market sizing allows you to estimate the investment (resources, personnel, infrastructure) to support the projected market size.
 This ultimately has a huge impact on your customer acquisition strategy.

 Market sizing is usually done in 2 broad methods.